daniellehandel/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a research fellow at the Stanford Institute for Econonmic Policy Research studying the economics of education.
 Above all, I am an avid reader.
-Right now, I am reading [*And the Band Played On: Politics, People, and the AIDS Epidemic*](https://us.macmillan.com/books/9780312374631) by Randy Shilts.
+Right now, I am reading [*Freezing Order: A True Story of Money Laundering, Murder, and Surviving Vladimir Putin's Wrath*]([https://us.macmillan.com/books/9780312374631](https://www.goodreads.com/book/show/59366154-freezing-order)) by Bill Browder.